jochu/swank-clojure/README.md

 * **C-c C-d C-d**: Look up documentation for a var
 * **C-c C-z**: Switch to the repl buffer
 * **C-c M-p**: Switch the repl namespace to match the current buffer

+Pressing "v" on a stack trace a debug buffer will jump to the file and line referenced by that frame if possible.

+Note that Slime was designed to work with Common Lisp, which has a distinction between interpreted code and compiled code.
+Clojure has no such distinction, but many of the Slime commands retain parallel load/compile commands that have the same effect in the context of Clojure.

 ## Keeping Common Lisp